cr-org/neutron/docs/src/paradox/index.md

 import cr.pulsar.schema.circe._
 ```

-Be aware that your datatype needs to provide instances of `io.circe.Encoder` and `io.circe.Decoder` for this instance to be available.
+Be aware that your datatype needs to provide instances of `io.circe.Encoder` and `io.circe.Decoder` for this instance to become available.